OKDuncan/dEnergy/README.md

 A place to build a resource examining dEnergy project models and leading implementations.

+**Motivation**

 The current electric system depends on long distance transmission from large generation plants.
-Customers on the end pay for generation, distribution, and maintenance of the grid in order to
+Customers on the end pay for generation, distribution, and maintenance of the grid.

 **dEnergy Consortiums**